 Read more: Best places to see the desert in Iran.

 Instead, they wanted to chat with me.
 Iranian people wanted to know where I was from and what I thought about Iran.
 They invited me to chat with them, eat with them and share experiences with them.
 Iran felt like a warm welcome.
-I consider Iran one of the easiest countries to travel around as a solo traveller.
+I consider Iran one of the easiest countries to travel around as a solo female traveller.

 During my trip as a solo female traveller in Iran, I felt things where easier for me.
 I got the last seat on the bus or in the shared taxi.
 It was easy for me to snatch the last bed in the hostels I stayed in.
 I felt I was more approachable for other travellers and Iranian people.